spikestats/spikestats.github.io/index.md

 ### Detailed Match Results

 Spike Stats also provides detailed information for each individual match players has completed.
-This includes map info, names & number of medals accumulated during the match, KDA info as well as its breakdowns (such as kills per weapon type), round details and many other data points which we think players would benefit.
+This includes map info, names & number of medals accumulated during the match, KDA info as well as its breakdowns (such as kills per weapon type), KAST, round details and many other data points which we think players would benefit.

 [![Image of Match Details Screen 1](screenshots/framed_3.png){:height=49%" width="49%"}](screenshots/framed_3.png) [![Image of Match Details Screen 2](screenshots/framed_4.png){:height=49%" width="49%"}](screenshots/framed_4.png)